-The journal encourages advancements in the areas not limited to the one mentioned above in the form of research articles, reviews, commentaries, case studies and letters to the editors.
-The editorial manager system facilitates a user friendly article submission, review and publication process.
-Manuscripts that are thoroughly peer reviewed are published to promote the best standards in the industry.
+The journal encourages advancements in the areas not limited to the one mentioned above in the form of research articles, reviews, commentaries, case studies and letters to the editor.
+The online submission system facilitates a user friendly article submission, review and publication process.
+Manuscripts that are thoroughly peer reviewed are published to maintain a high quality scientific standard.

 Cell therapy (also called cellular therapy or cytotherapy) is therapy in which cellular material is injected into a patient, this generally means intact, living cells.